jamesesguerra/diy-cloud-book/src/chapter-3/choosing-software.md

 # Choosing your software

 Before you even think about apps, services, or Docker containers, you’ll need to pick the foundation your setup will run on: the operating system (OS).
-For self-hosting, the clear winner is Linuxi, it’s the backbone of most servers worldwide, and for good reason.
+For self-hosting, the clear winner is Linux, it’s the backbone of most servers worldwide, and for good reason.

 ## Why Linux is the Go-To for Self-Hosting
 I won’t provide an exhaustive list here (a quick Google search will give you a lot more supportive arguments to back me up on this).
 Instead, I’ll just highlight the key reasons why Linux is the best choice.